JCMexplains/writing-for-success-2023/textbook.md

 just not coming across to you?
 Or do you expect to find the answer in another part of the reading?

-3. **Do not read in a vacuum.** Look for opportunities to discuss the reading with your classmates.
+3. **Do not read in a vacuum**.
+Look for opportunities to discuss the reading with your classmates.
 Many instructors set up online discussion forums or blogs specifically for that purpose.
 Participating in these discussions can help you determine whether